Treatment for allergies

 - Out of all the symptoms of allergies, this would be the most fatal.
 During anaphylaxis, you would experience severe difficulty breathing.
 You would also feel chest pains, tightness in your throat area, and a very rapid heartbeat.
 This is a medical emergency and must be treated immediately.
 People who have a predisposition to anaphylaxis are advised to always carry with them a medical alert bracelet and an epinephrine pen.

 Note: The symptoms vary depending on what you’re allergic to and how you contact it.

 What causes allergies?

 - These substances are well-known for causing allergies.
-Different factors determine the levels of these substances regularly.
+Different factors regularly determine the levels of these substances.
 If pollen levels are high, you will likely suffer from allergies.
-The best way to avoid these substances is to stay indoors and dust and clean often.
+The best way to avoid these substances is to stay indoors, remove dust, and clean often.
 If you go outside, shower or bathe when you return home.
 This will wash off unwanted substances like pollen or dust on your clothing or body.

 - Regardless of how much you are exposed to pollen or other allergy-triggering substances, you may suffer from allergies purely due to genetics.
 If two people are in the same conditions simultaneously, they may suffer more than the other because it is in their blood.
 You can thank your parents for that; you can do nothing to prevent this from happening.

 - If your immune system is too weak to fight the allergies, you will suffer for most of the year.
 Your immune system may be weak for a couple of reasons.
 First, your immune system will lose its strength if you do not get enough vitamins and minerals.
 It will become ineffective in fighting allergies and other viruses or infections.
 Also, your immune system may be low due to mental stress.
 Mental stress can weaken you and cause your body to shut down.
 When this happens, your immune system shuts down as well.
 To strengthen your immune system, ensure you get lots of vitamins, eat a healthy diet, and avoid stress as much as possible.